ShivKushwah/PSec/docs/ArchitectureOverview.md

 Network_simulator.cpp contains all of the functions for handling network socket requests and sending out network socket requests to other distributed host machines.
 Incoming requests are forwarded to the `send_network_request_API` in network_ra.cpp.

+Network_ra.cpp contains the first layer of network processing logic.
+The `send_network_request_API` method creates a thread and executes the `network_request_logic` method.
+This method TODO

 ### KPS